pixijs/graphics-smooth/README.md

 * support for line alignment
 * support for line textures
 * rope mode for line textures
-* line scale modes

 ## Performance

 Currently graphics geometry uses 11 floats per vertex, when original graphics used only 8.
 Number of vertices also differ, it might use up to 2x of original.

-Uniforms are used to store styles depends on (lineWidth, lineAlignment, texture, matrix).
+Uniforms are used to store styles depends on (lineWidth * scaleMode, lineAlignment, texture, matrix).

 If style buffer is too big (for now its max 24), one more drawcall will spawn.